jlucaspains/documorph/README.md

 #### `--out` (required)

 The output file or directory full path.

+#### `--media-location`

-The media files will be dropped in the folder where the output files are in.
+The output directory full path to store the media files in.
+If this option is not provided, the media files are dropped in the folder where the output files are in.